JackBro/imm_engine/README.md

 The compile option see bat_tool\1.bat.
 * **init_d3d**: Basic windows draw empty.
 * **simple_secene**: The current work (see Released Demo).
-3D models and textures of this demo is absent in the repository, they can be obtained from the Released Demo or rebuild the asset.
+Assets of this demo is absent in the repository (Some assets can be found in Released Demo), The non-existent asset need to be deleted from script and source files.
-The Released Demo may be different with the latest source build, please edit the Lua script or source files to delete the unnecessary asset, the engine will also tell what files not found.
-Notice .b3m file corresponding x64/x86 version.
-Sorry for the inconvenience, the hello world of script will be developed recently.
+Sorry for the inconvenience, the practicable hello world script will be developed recently.

 Runtime Folder Tree:
 --------------------